ViennaRNA/DrTutorial/README.md

 | [plot_accessibility.R](scripts/plot_accessibility.R) | Plot accessibility profiles for nascent transcripts |
 | [make_SRP_images.sh](scripts/make_SRP_images.sh) | Create annotated secondary structure plots of the transient helix motifs |

+Additionally, in the `drconverters/` directory, this repository contains a snapshot of the [`drconverters`](https://github.com/bad-ants-fleet/drconverters) script package.
+This package will be automagically included in the installation process.

 ## References